rozbb/draft-waict-transparency/draft-waict-transparency.md

 ### Request signature

-The enrollment dictionary requests a signature on an updated prefix tree via `POST $witness/req-sig`.
+The transparency service requests a signature on an updated prefix tree via `POST $witness/req-sig`.
 The body contains two components:

 1. Every new prefix tree entry
 1. The signed root